NodeByteHosting/website/content/legal/terms.md

 You may cancel the renewal of your subscription at any time through the billing panel, by submitting a cancellation request.
 You are responsible for ensuring that any associated payment subscriptions, such as Paypal, are cancelled to avoid sending automatic payments after your Service is cancelled.

 ## Service Fees and Notification
 Fees for our Services are specified on our website are subject to change.
 We will provide notice of any fee changes by ensuring that our website is update with the new Service fees &amp; through other communication means.
-All fees are due at the time of service selection or renewal, and are non-refundable except stated otherwise or under the 6.4 Refund Policy.
+All fees are due at the time of service selection or renewal, and are non-refundable except stated otherwise or under the "Refund Policy".
 In the event of a fee increase for any ongoing service usage, this will take place at the end of the then-current billing period.

 The company will provide You with reasonable prior notice of any change in Service fees to give You an opportunity to terminate Your subscription before such a change becomes effective.